peter-olom/directus-config-toolkit/README.md

 - `import <type>`: Import the specified configuration type.
 - `config`: Display the current API token and URL from the environment variables.
 - `export-all`: Exports all the configuration managed by this toolkit.
 - `import-all`: Imports all the configuration managed by this toolkit.
 It does this in a sequence that reduces chance of errors.
-This should be the goto choice when restoring on a new environment or in CI.
+  - Use `--continue-on-error` flag to continue the import sequence even if one type fails.
+- `snapshot create`: Create a snapshot of the current Directus instance state.
+- `snapshot compare`: Compare the current snapshot with configuration files to identify differences.
+- `validate`: Check configuration files for potential import issues like duplicate IDs.

 Replace `<type>` with one of the following configuration types: